 How to Troubleshoot a Data Warehouse Job

-In System Center 2012 – Service Manager, after the Data Warehouse Registration Wizard is complete and after Reporting becomes available in the Service Manager console, you can start running reports.
-If you encounter a problem with reports (for example, the incident management report you run does not show the current data), you can use Windows PowerShell cmdlets to troubleshoot the problem.
-For example, you can use the following procedure to determine whether a transform job failed, and you can evaluate any error messages that the transform job created.
+In Service Manager, you may encounter problems related to data warehouse jobs.
+After the Data Warehouse Registration Wizard completes and after Reporting becomes available in the Service Manager console, you can start running reports.
+If, for example, the incident management report you run doesn't show updated data, you can use Windows PowerShell cmdlets to troubleshoot the problem.

 To troubleshoot data warehouse jobs by using Windows PowerShell cmdlets

-On the computer that hosts the data warehouse management server, click Start, click All Programs, click All Programs, click Accessories, and then click Windows PowerShell.
+On the computer that hosts the data warehouse management server, start Windows PowerShell.

 Type the following command, and then press ENTER.

-Review the output, and locate any job with a status of "Failed."
+Review the output, and locate any job with Failed status.

 Type the following command, and then press ENTER.
 In the command, specify the data warehouse job that failed as the value of the JobName parameter.